-Quite simply, we aim to share the infinite wisdom of the high seas with those wise enough to seek it out.
+Quite simply, we aim to share the infinite wisdom of the high seas with those wise enough to seek them out.
 We've sailed tens of thousands of bluewater miles in our boats and others', and yet the magic of a night watch at sea remains as strong as ever.
 We want to share that magic with you.
 Join us, and find out for yourself.

-The map below defaults to show Isbjorn's current or upcoming expedition.
 Click the blue drop-down menu at the top of the map to choose the expedition you'd like to see positions for.
 Past expeditions are also saved here.

 We love ocean sailing, and are passionate about all aspects, from proper yacht design to sail selection for offshore sailing, yacht rigging, gear, safety equipment and more.
 I hold both USCG Master Mariner and RYA Yachtmaster Oceans credentials.
 I'm particularly conscious of rigging on ocean sailing yachts, having worked for a few years in Annapolis for Southbound Cruising Services, learning about all aspects of rigging and getting some awesome on-the-job experience.
-Having refitted two boats for ocean sailing (Arcturus and my dad's Wauquiez Hood 38 Sojourner), it's taught me a lot about systems and gear, and how to prioritize, optimize and simplify them for crossing oceans.
+Having refitted three boats now for ocean sailing (Isbjorn, Arcturus and my dad's Wauquiez Hood 38 Sojourner), it's taught me a lot about systems and gear, and how to prioritize, optimize and simplify them for crossing oceans.